-There are also two control registers for the I2C interface, SIMC0 and SIMC1.
-The register SIMC0 is used to control the enable/disable function and to set the data transmission clock frequency.
+There are three control registers for the I2C interface, SIMC0, SIMC1 and SIMTOC.
+The SIMC0 register is used to control the enable/disable function and to set the data transmission clock frequency.
 The SIMC1 register contains the relevant flags which are used to indicate the I2C communication status.
+Another register, SIMTOC, is used to control the I2C time-out function and is described in the corresponding section.